jahorton/unitgrader/readme.md

 If using Eclipse, use File > Import, then choose the Gradle > Existing Gradle Project option.
 Then, select the folder where you cloned this repository to import the project for development and Eclipse's wizard should automatically set things up correctly from there.

+You may need to go to Window > Preferences, then Java > Installed JREs to ensure that Eclipse is using a JDK installation instead of a JRE when running the project, as a JDK is necessary for the UnitGrader to compile student submissions.